media-cloud-ai/media-cloud-ai.github.com/index.md

 The core component is the backend, which provide user managment, workflow engine and monitoring.

-### Available workers
+### Available workers in Open-Source

-- [x] Transfer: across S3, FTP, HTTP, local storages
+- Transfer: across S3, FTP, HTTP, local storages
-- [x] File System: list, remove, copy files
+- File System: list, remove, copy files
-- [x] Manifest: DASH and ISM manifest manipulations
+- Manifest: DASH and ISM manifest manipulations
-- [x] Command line: to execute any command line available
+- Command line: to execute any command line available
-- [x] FFmpeg: to manipulate any video and audio formats
+- FFmpeg: to manipulate any video and audio formats
-- [x] Loudness: measure loudness on audio content
+- Loudness: measure loudness on audio content
-- [x] ADM Engine: manipulate Audio Oriented objets
+- ADM Engine: manipulate Audio Oriented objets

 ### Deployment

-The entire project is currently deployed using [Kubernetes](https://kubernetes.io).
+The entire project is currently deployed using [Kubernetes](https://kubernetes.io){:target="_blank"}.
-Every part of the platform is builded into Docker images and can be deployed easilly with the [startup](https://github.com/media-cloud-ai/startup) project.
+Every part of the platform is builded into Docker images and can be deployed easilly with the [startup](https://github.com/media-cloud-ai/startup){:target="_blank"} project.